CFPL (AM): CBC affiliation

-The CBC affiliation continued until 1978, when CBC established CBCL-FM on 93.5 MHz, a rebroadcast transmitter of CBL in Toronto.
-The station played MOR and adult contemporary into the late 1990s (and featured Top 40 music in some dayparts during the 1960s), but has since transitioned to 100% news/talk/sports.
+MOR, AC and Talk

-CFPL had the distinction of being the first city in North America to list The Beatles at Number One on a radio chart when "She Loves You" went to number one on December 06, 1963.
+From the 1950s until the 70s, CFPL had a middle of the road (MOR) format of popular adult music, news and sports.
+In the 1980s and 90s, the format switched to full service adult contemporary (AC).
+The station even played Top 40 music in some dayparts during the 1960s.
+CFPL had the distinction of being the first station in North America to list The Beatles at Number One on a radio sales chart when "She Loves You" went to the top spot on December 6, 1963.